How to Prevent Vaginal Infections?

 The way you dress can affect your risk of developing a vaginal yeast infection.
 To prevent such infections, keep these tips in mind:

-Silk and cotton underwear absorbs moisture, keeping the body dry.
+Silk and cotton underwear absorb moisture, keeping the body dry.
 On the other hand, nylon and other synthetic fabrics maintain the skin moisture, stimulating the growth of yeast cells.

 Change your clothes